cinimaticanchor/AI_Project/README.md

 Step 5- Particle filter helps with optimizing portfolio weights.
 Step 6- Finally we compare cummulative returns of real vs optimized portfolios and analyze correlation between the selected assets in our optimized portfolio.

 To add market sentiments into the model I had used the scraped market news data of last 2 months of all the assets and assigned market states to the news.
-After that I had calculated the transtion matrix, steady state, and then used thiese probabilities to do step 4, 5 and 6.
+After that I had calculated the transtion matrix, steady state, and then used these probabilities to do step 4, 5 and 6.

 Now lets go over the code and the discuss the result from the two models above -